joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/22/us/waukegan-police-shooting-protests.html?searchResultPosition=1

 **Watch Live: The Final 2020 Presidential Debate**\
-`The third presidential debate between Joseph R. Biden Jr. and President Trump will take place in Nashville.
+`The second presidential debate between Joseph R. Biden Jr. and President Trump will take place in Nashville.
 It will be moderated by Kristen Welker of NBC News.
-The debate commission will mute each candidate’s audio feed while his rival has the floor to avoid interruptions.`\
+The debate commission will mute each candidate’s audio feed at times to cut down on interruptions.`\
 https://nytimes.com/video/us/politics/100000007407847/debate-live-stream.html?searchResultPosition=2

 **Debate Preview: There Will Be Muting**\